 The standing Committees of the Board of Directors are the Audit Committee and Compensation Committee.
 There is no standing nominating committee for Directors.
-The Executive Committee was dissolved in 1996.

 The Audit Committee currently consists of Mr. Keane as Chairman, and Messrs.
-Toledano and Wise.
-The Audit Committee reviews, with the Company's independent accountants, the scope and timing of their audit services and any other services they are asked to perform, the independent accountants' report on the Company's financial statements following completion of their audit, and the Company's policies and procedures with respect to internal accounting and financial controls.
-In addition, the Audit Committee makes annual recommendations to the Board of Directors for the appointment of independent accountants for the ensuing year.
-The Audit Committee held five meetings during the 1996 fiscal year.
+Dunn, Toledano and Wise.
+The Audit Committee reviews, with the Company's independent auditors, the scope and timing of their audit services and any other services they are asked to perform, the auditors' report on the Company's financial statements following completion of their audit, and the Company's policies and procedures with respect to internal accounting and financial controls.
+In addition, the Audit Committee makes annual recommendations to the Board of Directors for the appointment of independent auditors for the ensuing year.
+The Audit Committee held two (2) meetings during 1997.

 The Compensation Committee currently consists of Mr. Toledano as Chairman, and Messrs.
-Keane, McAninch and Wise.
-The Compensation Committee reviews and recommends to the Board of Directors the compensation and benefits of all officers of the Company, reviews general policy matters relating to compensation and benefits of employees of the Company, and, along with the Board of Directors, administers the Company's 1994 Stock Incentive Plan (the "1994 Plan").
-The Compensation Committee held one meeting during the 1996 fiscal year.
+Dunn, Keane, McAninch and Wise.
+The Compensation Committee reviews and authorizes the compensation and benefits of all officers of the Company, except the President (Mr. McAninch), reviews general policy matters relating to compensation and benefits of employees of the Company, and, along with the Board of Directors, administers the Company's 1994 Stock Incentive Plan (the "1994 Plan").
+A sub committee of the Compensation Committee currently consists of Mr. Toledano as Chairman and Messrs.
+Dunn, Keane and Wise.
+The sub committee reviews and authorizes compensation and benefits for the President (Mr. McAninch) and stock options to be granted to Officers of the Company.
+The Compensation Committee held three (3) meetings during 1997.